 To treat and remove lice yourself try the following overnight remedy with essential oils (use caution or avoid if you are sensitive to these oils or if using on young children):

-– 5 drops of lavender, 10 drops of rosemary, 5 drops of eucalyptus radiata, 5 drops of tea tree.
+– 5 drops of lavender, 5 drops of rosemary, 5 drops of eucalyptus radiata, 5 drops of tea tree.
 Mix all the oils then add about 1/2 cup of olive oil.
-Distribute the mix all over your hair and scalp.
+Distribute a quarter of the mixture all over your hair and scalp.
 Wrap your head in saran wrap and cover with a shower cap.
 Leave it on overnight.
 When you wake up comb through very well and wash hair.
 Re-apply mixture 3 more nights or until lice and eggs are gone.

 – 1 tablespoon of anise herbal oil and 2 tablespoons of olive oil.
 Mix and rub into scalp and hair.
 Leave on for a few hrs.
 Come through with a fine metal comb and remove lice and eggs.
 Repeat twice a day for 3 days or until lice are removed.

 – plain cheap old mayonnaise can help kill these critters too.
 Saturate hair with mayo, wrap in saran wrap and cover with cap. leave on for 2 to 3 hrs.
 Comb through and wash out.
 Repeat nightly for 5 nights or until lice are removed.